-High back booster seats are designed for children who have outgrown their forward facing car seat yet are not tall enough to safely travel in standard vehicle seats.
+High-back booster seats are designed for children who have outgrown their forward-facing car seat yet are not tall enough to safely travel in standard vehicle seats.
 Booster seats help to position your child correctly so that the 3-point seat belt sits in the best place to adequately protect them in the event of an accident.
-The difference between high back boosters and backless booster seats is the included back and headrest, which provide protection from head to hip, helping to absorb shock and impact away from your child in the event of a side-on collision.
+The difference between High back booster seats and backless booster seats is the included back and headrest, which provides protection from head to hip, helping to absorb shock and impact away from your child in the event of a side-on collision.

-Backless boosters provide no protection whatsoever for the upper-half of your child's body and can allow for slumping if your child falls asleep.
-This is the main reason that high back boosters are the safer choice when you decide to move up a stage.
+Backless boosters provide no protection whatsoever for the upper half of your child's body and can allow for slumping if your child falls asleep.
+This is the main reason that high-back booster car seats are the safer choice when you decide to move up a stage.

 When to Switch to a High Back Booster